Belize and the Caribbean Sea: Geography, History, and Living Culture

 • The Garifuna Story

-The Garifuna people, descendants of enslaved Africans and Indigenous Kalinago, were forcibly exiled by the British and arrived in southern Belize by canoe in 1802.
-That journey across the Caribbean Sea was one of pain, survival, and cultural rebirth.
+The Garifuna people, descendants of enslaved Africans and Indigenous Kalinago, were forcibly exiled by the British and They first landed in Roatán, Honduras in 1797.
+From there, groups migrated to Belize, settling by 1802

 • British Colonial Routes